Skip to Content

 Adding a center post to hold the shiplap christmas tree together.
 Wood Christmas Tree

-With most containers, the first board will rest on top of the container rim and help to steady the pole.
+With most containers, the first board rests on top of the container rim and helps to steady the pole.

 Set up for a wood christmas tree

-To balance the tree, be sure to stagger the placement of each board, as you can see here in the photo.
+To balance the tree, alternate the placement of each board, as shown in the photo.

 How to set up a Shiplap Christmas Tree made from Wood